danielshaya/reactivejournal/README.md

 ## Recording a reactive stream
-`RxRecorder` allows any RxJava `Observable`/`Flowable` to be journalled to disk using the record function:
+`RxRecorder` allows any RxJava `Observable`/`Flowable` to be journalled to disk using the `record` function:

     RxRecorder rxRecorder = rxJournal.createRxRecorder();
     rxRexcorder.record(Observable)

+For notes on threading see FAQ below.

 ## Playing back a reactive stream

 `RxPlayer` is used to playback the journal recording: